dueca/dueca/doc/simplesimulationb.md

 ~~~~

 Do this three times, once from each node folder.
 This will give you three
-DUECA windows, one for the monitor, and two for the two teams.
+DUECA main windows, one for the monitor, and two for the two teams.
 It should
 look something like the following, with the exception that your outside
 windows may be larger, and you have the shell windows open.

 ![Two teams running](simpsim/multiple.png)

+This screenshot is actually from a testcase for DUECA, the windows are
+adjusted to be so tiny so that it neatly fits on one screen.

-Once you have the monitor in work (it won't go any further, because
+Once you have the monitor in `work` (it won't go any further, because
 there are no DUSIME modules in that process), you will see messages
 about the other teams in your console.
-A team joins when the DUECA
+A team joins when its DUECA
 state machine is set to work, and you can operate the DUSIME buttons
 like in the previous example.